 - Your age and general health

+Every lymphoma is different.
+There are over 60 different types of lymphoma and each one should be treated in slightly different ways.
+Every patient is different.
+Our experts focus only on taking care of patients with lymphoma.
 Your treatment for non-Hodgkin lymphoma cancer will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

+Chemotherapy kills fast-growing cells, including cancer cells.
 This is the treatment most often used for non-Hodgkin lymphoma.
 And since chemotherapy may lower certain types of blood cells, a transfusion of a type of drug called blood cell growth factors may be needed.
 Liposomal drug delivery is an advanced way of giving chemotherapy that may help it be more effective.

+Radiation therapy uses focused beams of energy to kill cancer cells.
 Radiation therapy may be used in early-stage lymphoma or to help symptoms such as pain.
 It is seldom the only treatment given.

 The Proton Therapy Center at MD Anderson is one of the largest and most advanced centers in the world.
 It’s the only proton therapy facility in the country located within a comprehensive cancer center.
 This means this cutting-edge therapy is backed by all the expertise and compassionate care for which MD Anderson is famous.